 5 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, train ride, park entrance fees, cue sheets, van support and trained guides.

 Fly in and out of the Santa Barbara, CA airport.
 Then take a commercial shuttle or taxi to our starting hotel.
+You can fly into Los Angeles LAX airport and take a commercial shuttle to starting hotel.
 Or take the train and walk to our hotel.
-WomanTours will provide a complimentary shuttle back to the airport by 3:00pm or train station by 3:30pm at the end of the tour.
+WomanTours will provide a complimentary shuttle back to the Santa Barbara airport by 3:00pm or Santa Barbara train station by 3:30pm at the end of the tour.
 Or drive and leave your car at our starting hotel.

 "Overall the tour exceeded my expectations for two reasons: 1) the excellent cycling in Santa Barbara and Solvang, and 2) the guides."